 Preponderance of evidence suggests that unselected addition of multiple micronutrients to iron supplementation in children with iron deficiency anemia only marginally improve response as assessed by hemoglobin; on the other hand, these additional unselected micronutrients may have an adverse impact of their own and the routine use for treatment of iron deficiency anemia may not be justified.

-Bottom line is everything should be in moderation; iron can be toxic; you should take iron if you need it, but be sure that you do actually need it in consultation with your physician.
+Bottom line: Everything should be in moderation; iron can be toxic; you should take iron if you need it, but be sure that you do actually need it in consultation with your physician.

 Are you taking iron supplements?
 Have your iron levels been checked on periodic basis?
 Please share your thoughts.